microsoft/TypeScript-wiki/What's-new-in-TypeScript?.md

 var b = MyFlags.Best; // emits var b = 7;
 ```

-## `-noEmitOnErrors` commandline option
+## `-noEmitOnError` commandline option
 The default behavior for the TypeScript compiler is to still emit .js files if there were type errors (for example, an attempt to assign a `string` to a `number`).
 This can be undesirable on build servers or other scenarios where only output from a "clean" build is desired.
-The new flag `noEmitOnErrors` prevents the compiler from emitting .js code if there were any errors.
-(TODO: track #966 in case we change the name)
+The new flag `noEmitOnError` prevents the compiler from emitting .js code if there were any errors.

+# Post-1.4 features
+TODO: What are they?